ejfox/website/content/blog/md/things-ive-learned-about-elections.md

 You might say "at least we can assume the candidates are human" - but [you would be wrong](https://en.wikipedia.org/wiki/Non-human_electoral_candidates).
 Never assume in elections.

 Every [eligible(!)](https://en.wikipedia.org/wiki/Voting_rights_in_the_United_States) person who lives in the area that candidate [represents](https://ballotpedia.org/Who_represents_me) (districts for the house, states for senators, the entire country for presidents) gets to vote between the candidates running for each office that represents them. ^[The election of Senators was not always given to the population in general.
 The framer’s constitution [left that to the states](https://www.senate.gov/artandhistory/history/common/generic/Feature_Homepage_ElectedStateLegislatures.htm).
 “The framers believed that in electing senators, state legislatures would cement their ties with the national government.
 They also expected that senators elected by state legislatures would be freed from pressures of public opinion and therefore better able to concentrate on legislative business and serve the needs of each state.
 In essence, senators would serve as “states’ ambassadors” to the federal government.” - it turned out to not work well because states never got around to electing them.]

-For example the [2016 Presidential Race](https://ballotpedia.org/Presidential_election,_2016) had four candidates; Clinton, Trump, Stein, and Johnson running for the office of president.

 ## Voting
 Constituents show up to their polling place.
 Or, well, [sort of](http://www.ncsl.org/research/elections-and-campaigns/absentee-and-early-voting.aspx).
 [39 states](http://www.ncsl.org/research/elections-and-campaigns/absentee-and-early-voting.aspx#overview) have mechanisms for early voting, 28 allow no-excuse absentee votes, 19 allow voting with an “accepted excuse”.
 [36 million people voted early in the midterm election.](https://www.politico.com/story/2018/11/05/early-voting-turnout-2018-elections-midterms-963149) - that’s about 30% of the [117 million](http://www.electproject.org/2018g) total votes cast.